What is Whitelisting? Safeguarding Your Digital World

 Some schools and organizations may keep blacklists of restricted apps and sites.
 But the internet is a big place, and, with over half a million new websites created each day, maintaining a list of every questionable site in existence takes serious effort.
 That’s where whitelisting comes in.
 A well-curated whitelist will block out the worst of the web while still allowing you to perform all necessary tasks.

-While the meaning is fairly universal, different types of whitelists exist.
+While the meaning is fairly universal, different types of whitelisting services exist.
 Technically, you or your network administrator could create a whitelist for anything you access on your device, including apps, websites, or other services.
 Some software, such as a VPN client or firewall, may include its own whitelisting tools.

 Here are some common whitelist types: